TideIllustrated - Alabama mock draft roundup heading into the offseason

 Brian Branch, defensive back

-Anderson and Young will almost certainly be top-five picks, but Branch serves as Alabama’s biggest wildcard in the draft.
-The versatile cornerback has been one of the Crimson Tide’s unsung heroes over the past two years and likely liked up a first-round selection during the Sugar Bowl, tallying 12 stops, including four tackles for a loss and a sack during Alabama’s 45-20 victory over Kansas State.
+Anderson and Young will almost certainly be top-five picks, but Branch serves as more of a wildcard.
+The versatile defensive back has been one of the unsung heroes of Alabama's defense the past two seasons.
+He likely secured first-round status with an excellent performance in the Sugar Bowl where he tallied 12 stops, including four tackles for a loss and a sack.

 Athlon Sports: No. 12 overall (Round 1), Houston Texans